UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 Note that the increase in search time is (very roughly) linear.

 This is a real problem because the membership test is a very useful and common procedure.
-So we would like to have something which is not dependent of the number of elements.
+So we would like to have something which is not dependent on the number of elements.

 > ## Testing access time for large dictionaries
-> Please create two dictionaries, one with 100,000 key:value pairs, the other with
+> Create two dictionaries, one with 100,000 key:value pairs, the other with
 > 1,000,000 key:value pairs, using the lists created at the start of this lesson.
 Then
 > use these to test the access times for dictionaries using the `%timeit` function.
 > How do the access times compare with those for the lists, are they quicker or slower,